- Nearing the End of Life

 - To learn more

-Your emotions, or what you might feel as you near the end of life
+Your emotions as you near the end of life

 Sharon, age 42, with advanced cancer: “I still can’t believe it’s going to happen.
 I’m tired but I don’t feel that bad.
 I just feel like such a burden on my family.
 And I’m so worried about my children.”

 Sharon is expressing many normal emotions that occur near the end of life.
-She is feeling the shock of how final death is and the guilt of being a burden on her family.
+She’s feeling the shock of how final death is and the guilt of being a burden on her family.
 She is also concerned about her children she will leave behind.

-People may say that they are afraid to die, but it can help to pinpoint what part of death they are afraid of.
+People may feel afraid to die, but it can help to pinpoint what part of death they are afraid of.
 Are they afraid of dying alone?
 Are they afraid of suffering or pain?
 Are they afraid that they will die and there will be nothing beyond earthly life?
 Is there a fear that their lives had no purpose or meaning?
 These are some of the more common reasons that people fear death.

 Your fears may be either concrete, like pain, or abstract, like your life’s purpose.
-Either way they are very real.
+Either way they’re very real.

 Trying to figure out what you fear can help you face it and manage it.
 It will also help others support and care for you better.
-For example, if you are afraid of being alone, share this with your family and loved ones so they can plan to have someone with you.
-Sharing with loved ones and your healthcare team gives them a chance to help you come up with ways to cope with and ease some of your fears.
+For example, if you’re afraid of being alone, share this with your family and loved ones so they can plan to have someone with you.
+Sharing with loved ones and your health care team gives them a chance to help you find ways to cope with and ease some of your fears.
 It gives them a chance to correct any wrong ideas you may have, too.
 It can also give you a chance to look at and deal with some of your fears in new ways.